- Do your research. Spending time on market research at the start can help your business hit the ground running.

-Some good questions to ask and answer before you launch are: What, exactly, are you selling?
+Here are some good questions to answer before you launch: What, exactly, are you selling?
 Does anything like it currently exist?
 Who are your competitors?
 What are they good at?
 What holes in the market are you looking to fill?

 Spending the time to thoroughly investigate the market you're looking to break into can help you anticipate roadblocks and come up with a realistic route to success.
 It can also help in making informed decisions as you build your business.

 There are many different avenues to fund a small business.
 Although some owners choose to self-fund (often called bootstrapping), it's important not to jeopardize your emergency or retirement savings to start your business.